Maanthrikam: Production

 Lal Jose was the associate director of Thampi Kannanthanam in the film.
 Madras (now Chennai) was a filming location.
 Maanthrikam marked the film debut of Vinayakan, who appeared as a member of a gypsy dance group, he apparently imitates and wears the attire of Michael Jackson.
 For the role, Vinayakan was referred to Kannanthanam by Lal Jose, who spotted him during a dance performance in Kochi.
 Made on a budget of ₹3 crores, major locations of the movie were MGR Film City, Kishkinda Water Park, Chidambaram and Pichavaram.
 The magic sequences which Mohanlal performed was taught by magician R. K. Malayath.

 Soundtrack

 S. P. Venkatesh composed the music for the movie for which the lyrics were written by O. N. V. Kurup.
 The songs were distributed by Ankit Audios.

 Reception

 Mohanlal had expressed doubts about the film doing well at the box office due to the unworldly stunts performed in the film.
 However, Kannanthanam assured him that the film would be a hit.
-Maanthrikam was one of the highest-grossing Malayalam films of that year.